OrdinalUser/nsh/reqs.md

 - quit - ukoncenie spojenia z ktoreho prikaz prisiel
 - halt - ukoncenie celeho programu ??

 # Flow
-- flag -s (implicit) = shell acts as a server; waits for stdin or socket if other flags specified
+- flag -s (implicit) = shell acts as a server and waits for connection
 - flag -c (explicit) = shell acts as an intermediary and

 # Minimum capabilities